How we put our people at the centre of everything we do

 We are ambitious and driven people but at the same time we feel well-grounded.
 We all have young families and a major reason for wanting to start our own business was to create a working environment which could facilitate a balanced lifestyle.
 Because we believe in fairness, if we try to cultivate this lifestyle for ourselves, we do so for our team as well.

-Since we have started, the company has worked to a 10-5 day.
+Since we started, the company has worked office hours of 10-5.
+The idea being that you don’t need to physically be in the office in order to do a good job.
 Before COVID hit, we worked from home every Wednesday.
 As we grow the business, the key challenge remains – how can we grow by working smarter, not longer?

 As a founding team our background skews far more towards operations than sales and this is reflected in how we think about the business.
 We also learnt our trade at organisations built for scale such as Google and Facebook.